betexcr/pokemon/GITHUB_DEPLOYMENT_SETUP.md

 2. Verify all secrets are set correctly
 3. Ensure Firebase service account has proper permissions
 4. Check Firebase project ID matches in all configurations

+### Common Issues:

+**"Failed to authenticate, have you run firebase login?"**
+- This means the `FIREBASE_TOKEN` secret is not set or is invalid
+- Generate a new token with `firebase login:ci` and update the secret

+**"No currently active project"**
+- The workflow now uses `--project pokemon-battles-86a0d` flag to specify the project
+- This should resolve the project selection issue

+**Build failures**
+- Check that all environment variables are set as GitHub secrets
+- Verify the Firebase project ID matches in all configurations